Experience All Things Fall in Greenville, SC

 This family-friendly three-day smorgasbord of food and entertainment showcases 50+ local restaurants serving some 250-plus dishes with more than 50 beers on tap, wine vendors, and over 75 musical acts.

-Join in on the fun with a pumpkin-painting contest, a Halloween costume parade, free samples, a used-book sale, giveaways, and more!
+Join in on the fun with a trick-or-treat trail, hay rides, food trucks, live music, a bounce house, a vendor market, and more!

 9. Dress Up the Kiddos in Their Halloween Costumes

 For an unforgettable evening at the Greenville Zoo's Boo in the Zoo 👻 (Oct.
-19-23 and Oct.
-26-31), you can expect trick-or-treating, friendly (but spooky) decorations, a princess castle, an extinct species graveyard, Alice's Fun House, and Dragon Alley.
-Another fun option for kids is Fiction Addiction's Kids' Halloween Party (Sat.
-Oct.
-29, 1-3pm).
-Complete with a storytime reading of Boo Stew and yummy treats, this is where fairy tales and spooky fun meet.
+18-22 and Oct.
+25-30), you can expect trick-or-treating, friendly (but slightly spooky) decorations, Ghost Town, an extinct species graveyard, Alice's Fun House, and Dragon Alley.
+Oh, and did we mention the animals?!

 Want more?
 Here are some other great events to venture to with dressed-up kids in tow: